 We maintain our bank accounts in Canadian and U.S. Dollars and Mexican pesos.
 Any appreciation in the currency of Mexico or other countries where we may carry out exploration and mining activities against the Canadian or U.S. Dollar will increase our costs of carrying out operations in such countries.
-In addition, any decrease in the U.S. Dollar against the Canadian Dollar will result in a loss on our financial statements to the extent we hold funds in U.S. Dollars.
+In addition, any increase in the Canadian Dollar against the U.S Dollar will result in a loss on our financial statements to the extent we hold funds in Canadian Dollars.
 Copper, gold and silver are typically sold in U.S. dollars.
 As a result, the Company is subject to foreign exchange risks relating to the relative value of the U.S. dollar as compared to the Canadian dollar and the Mexican peso.
-To the extent that the Company generates revenues at the Avino Mine or San Gonzalo Mine, it will be subject to foreign exchange risks as revenues will be received in U.S. dollars while certain operating and capital costs will be incurred primarily in Canadian dollars and Mexican pesos.
+To the extent that the Company generates revenues at the Avino Mine or San Gonzalo Mine, it will be subject to foreign exchange risks as revenues will be received in U.S. dollars while certain operating and capital costs will be incurred primarily in Mexican pesos.
 A decline in the U.S. dollar would result in a decrease in the Company's revenues and adversely impact the Company's financial performance.